RoboLoCo-5338/CAN-PCBs/README.md

-# Star-Configuration-for-CAN
+# CAN-PCBs
-This project is to create a PCB that allow for our CAN Bus to be wired in a star configuration for more resilience.
+This project is to create multiple PCBs for our CAN Bus, including Star and Line boards to increase resiliance.